Phi Eta Sigma National Freshman Honor Society

 To honor students of four-year colleges and universities who have passed their freshman year with flying colors!
 (3.5 GPA and above)

 ii.)
-Recognition for students (and their parents) who have demonstrated outstanding achievement in their freshman year at Georgian Court (i.e., for students only at four-year institutions with chapter of FHS)
+Recognition for students (and their parents) who have demonstrated outstanding achievement in their freshman year at Georgian Court (i.e., for students only at four-year institutions)

 iii.)
 Honor students are more employable.